Could You Be Saving More With Your Solar?

 If you were one of the many South Australians that got solar early, your system might be on a premium feed-in tariff.

 And while the tariff may have served you well before, things change.
-So just like any investment, it’s a good idea to take a fresh look at your solar and see if you could be doing better.
-Read on for all the details, but in simple terms if you have a premium tariff but your bills are still too high, then it’s time to look at upgrading.
+So just like any investment, its a good idea to take a fresh look at your solar and see if you could be doing better.
+Read on for all the details, but in simple terms if you have a premium tariff but your bills are still too high, then it’s time to look at upgrading*.

 Low Credits?
 More Solar!

-In simple terms, if your electricity bills are too high and your feed-in tariff credits right now are less than the savings that can be achieved by more solar or a battery at your home, then it’s time to look at upgrading*.
+If your electricity bills are too high and your feed-in tariff credits right now are less than the savings that can be achieved by more solar or a battery at your home, then it’s time to look at upgrading*.
 To work it out, just follow this three step process.

-Step one is to gather up your last 12 months of electricity bills and add up all the feed-in tariff credits you see on them.
+Gather up your last 12 months of electricity bills, and add up the dollar value of all the feed-in tariff credits you see.
 Once you’ve done this, you will have your total feed-in tariff credit, in dollars, over the last 12 months.
 Write this number down somewhere.

-Step two is then to know what a typical solar or battery system in Adelaide could be delivering in savings.
+Know what a typical solar or battery system in South Australia could be delivering in savings.
 To get you started, the following table gives an idea of the sort of savings more solar could deliver over the first 12 months of operation, and the savings with a battery as well are just even higher.

 |Average Grid Energy Use||First year savings from 3kW solar||First year savings from 5kW solar|